eclipse-archived/ceylon-lang.org/documentation/roadmap.md

 Ceylon code is released and available on [GitHub](http://github.com/ceylon).

-Ceylon has not yet been released.
-We're still working on [bugs and integration issues affecting the first milestone](https://github.com/ceylon/ceylon-compiler/issues?sort=created&labels=high+priority&direction=desc&state=open).
-Because quality is important to us, we won't release this work until we think it's usable.
-Therefore, we can't give you a date, either.
+Milestone 1 of Ceylon [has been released](/download) and we are working on milestone 2 at the moment.
+Because quality is important to us, we won't release work until we think it's usable.
+Therefore, we can't give you dates on each milestone.

 However, our roadmap is quite well-defined: